-Home blood pressure testing involves you measuring your blood pressure in your home under the guidance of a health professional.
+Home blood pressure testing involves you measuring your blood pressure in your home under the guidance of a healthcare provider.

 When is it useful to measure blood pressure at home?

 Home blood pressure (BP) measurements can help: